lavanaythakral/portfolio1/content/about.md

 * Facts are available through official sources, but it is exceedingly difficult to navigate through these documents.
 * Even with the facts laid down, lack of prior knowledge in ordinary citizens leads to inaccurate understanding of the policy and its effects.

-It would be useful to build AI systems to extract, simplify, and present accurate data and related prior work to users and help them make informed decisions.
+Resources like [PRS Legislative](https://www.prsindia.org/) are doing a great job at this.
+I'd like to explore more on how AI can help in Policy and spreading accurate information.
 Please do reach me if you have any thoughts on this!